 detail: Specifies the option to display the resource group ID of the host groups or iSCSI targets. -key detail and -allports cannot be specified at the same time.
 When the -key detail is specified, host group information about both implemented and unimplemented host groups is displayed.

-Displaying the host group information set for the port: CL4-E (in case of other than iSCSI).
+Displaying the host group information set for the port: CL4-E (in case of FIBRE, FCoE (Fibre Channel over Ethernet), HNASS, or HNASU).

 '''

 raidcom get host_grp -port CL4-E

 '''